Grand National Fallers

 Summary of Grand National Fallers

-On average 39% of all Grand National Runners finish the race (meaning that 61% don’t complete) and knowing this statistic shows you no Grand National favourites in the betting are a certainty to win.
-They are lots of variables to take into consideration as explored above.
+On average, 39% of all Grand National Runners finish the race (meaning that 61% don’t complete), and knowing this statistic shows you no Grand National favourites in the betting are a certainty to win.
+There are numerous variables to consider, as discussed above.

-Completing the Grand National course in itself is a great achievement, never mind beating all 40 other rivals to pass the post first.
+Completing the Grand National course in itself is an outstanding achievement, never mind beating all 40 other rivals to pass the post first.

-The race is viewed by a staggering over 600 million people around the world tune, who tune in to watch the Grand National each April.
+The race is viewed by a staggering over 600 million people around the world, who tune in to watch the Grand National each April.

 If you do choose to bet, please bet responsibly.